 "All you ever hear is Bench and Munson and Fisk.
 (Simmons) hits better than any of them, and he calls a great game." - Chuck Tanner on opposing catcher Ted Simmons

 Simmons won no MVP awards, but did finish as high as 6th in the MVP voting in 1975, a year in which his team barely finished over .500.
 Simmons' best years were unfortunately spent with a St. Louis Cardinals team that could not win the division while he was there.
-The team did win the pennant when he was an 18-year-old rookie, but he appeared in only 2 games (hitting .333) and did not appear in post-season play.
+The team did win the pennant when he was an 18-year-old rookie in 1968, but he appeared in only 2 games (hitting .333) and did not appear in post-season play.

-Ted Simmons had an extremely long career at catcher, playing in 1,771 games at that position and he also added several hundred games at DH, first base, third base, and outfield.
+Ted Simmons had an extremely long career at catcher, playing in 1,771 games at that position and he also added several hundred games at DH, first base, third base, and in the outfield.
 Bob Boone and Carlton Fisk, his contemporaries, set records at the position with over 2,200 games.
 He was considered adequate defensively, but won no Gold Gloves.
-During most of Simmons' career as a catcher, Johnny Bench won the Gold Glove for National League catcher every year, so winning the Gold Glove at the time was unusually tough.
+During most of Simmons' career as a catcher, Johnny Bench won the Gold Glove for National League catchers every year, so winning the Gold Glove at the time was unusually tough.

 He did finally get into the 1982 World Series in his days with the Milwaukee Brewers, on the famous "Brew Crew".
 In the 1982 regular season, Simmons usually batted fifth during the first half of the season and he was usually the clean-up hitter during the second half.

-After his playing career ended, he was the director of player development for the St. Louis Cardinals from 1989 to 1991 and General Manager of the Pittsburgh Pirates from 1992 to 1993.
+After his playing career ended, he was the director of player development for the Cardinals from 1989 to 1991 and General Manager of the Pittsburgh Pirates from 1992 to 1993.
 Simmons left the job due to health problems.
 While working as a scout for the Cleveland Indians he was a finalist for the Tampa Bay Devil Rays first managerial opening, but lost out to Larry Rothschild.
 He resurfaced with the San Diego Padres front office from 2000 to 2003 in the player development/minor leagues/scouting department.
 On October 30, 2007, he was named bench coach of the Milwaukee Brewers for the 2008 season.
 He held the same position for the San Diego Padres in 2009 and 2010.
 In 2011-2013, Simmons was a Senior Advisor to the General Manager for the Seattle Mariners.